310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Chiaki %}
-Mhm, I actually complain a lot more than you'd think—I just keep it all in my head.
+Mhm, I actually complain a lot more than you'd think — I just keep it all in my head.
 I'm honestly far from perfect, and I still have a long way to go before I’m the ideal version of myself.

 I make mistakes almost every day, and I've spent plenty of nights lying awake haunted by regrets.